JoyChopra1298/colt2023_analysis/README.md

 3. There are 173 unique affiliations
 4. Steve Hanneke is the author with highest number of accepted papers.
 He has 7 accepted papers.
 5. MIT is the affiliation with highest number of authors.
 It has 29 authors.
+6. MIT is the affiliation with highest number of papers.
+It has 28 papers.

 Distribution of paper count and author counts
 1. Number of author with 1 accepted papers - 373